nathankellenicki/node-poweredup/README.md

 * The WeDo 2.0 Smart Hub uses an older firmware which is no longer being updated.
 As a result, only certain motors and sensors work with it.
 See the table above.

-* When used with the Boost Move Hub, the Control+ Motors do not currently accept commands (This is a known but which requires a firmware update from Lego to fix)
+* When used with the Boost Move Hub, the Control+ Motors and SPIKE Prime Motors/Sensors do not currently accept commands (This is a known bug which requires a firmware update from Lego to fix)

 * The SPIKE Prime Hub does not use Bluetooth Low Energy, so is not supported via this library.
-It is recommended you use MicroPython and Bluetooth Classic to develop for this Hub.
+It is recommended you use MicroPython to develop for this Hub using the officially provided tools and software.

 ### Documentation